SolidLabResearch/WhatsInAPod/content/15_interpretations.md

-# Possible interpretations of A Solid Pod as a Knowledge Graph
+# Possible interpretations of A Solid pod as a Knowledge Graph

 ## A list of possible interpretations of a Solid pod